 Kathy Schiro, Director of Association

-Louise Simon, in Brooklyn, NY
+Louise Simon, Brooklyn, NY

-Sally Barnes, in Dallas, PA
+Sally Barnes, Dallas, PA

 Marianne Finnegan, Merion, PA